-- 1.1.3.3 Planning authorities shall identify appropriate locations and promote opportunities for transit-supportive development, accommodating a significant supply and range of housing options through intensification and redevelopment where this can be accommodated taking into account existing building stock or areas, including brownfield sites, and the availability of suitable existing or planned infrastructure and public service facilities required to accommodate projected needs. - 1.1.3.4 Appropriate development standards should be promoted which facilitate intensification, redevelopment and compact form, while avoiding or mitigating risks to public health and safety. - 1.1.3.5 Planning authorities shall establish and implement minimum targets for intensification and redevelopment within built-up areas, based on local conditions.
-However, where provincial targets are established through provincial plans, the provincial target shall represent the minimum target for affected areas. - 1.1.3.6 New development taking place in designated growth areas should occur adjacent to the existing built-up area and should have a compact form, mix of uses and densities that allow for the efficient use of land, infrastructure and public service facilities. - 1.1.3.7 Planning authorities should establish and implement phasing policies to ensure: - a) that specified targets for intensification and redevelopment are achieved prior to, or concurrent with, new development within designated growth areas; and - b) the orderly progression of development within designated growth areas and the timely provision of the infrastructure and public service facilities required to meet current and projected needs. - 1.1.3.8 A planning authority may identify a settlement area or allow the expansion of a settlement area boundary only at the time of a comprehensive review and only where it has been demonstrated that: - a) sufficient opportunities to accommodate growth and to satisfy market demand are not available through intensification, redevelopment and designated growth areas to accommodate the projected needs over the identified planning horizon; - b) the infrastructure and public service facilities which are planned or available are suitable for the development over the long term, are financially viable over their life cycle, and protect public health and safety and the natural environment; - c) in prime agricultural areas: - the lands do not comprise specialty crop areas; - 2. alternative locations have been evaluated, and
+- 1.1.3.4 Appropriate development standards should be promoted which facilitate intensification, redevelopment and compact form, while avoiding or mitigating risks to public health and safety. - 1.1.3.5 Planning authorities shall establish and implement minimum targets for intensification and redevelopment within built-up areas, based on local conditions.
+However, where provincial targets are established through provincial plans, the provincial target shall represent the minimum target for affected areas. - 1.1.3.6 New development taking place in designated growth areas should occur adjacent to the existing built-up area and shallshould have a compact form, mix of uses and densities that allow for the efficient use of land, infrastructure and public service facilities. - 1.1.3.7 Planning authorities shallshould establish and implement phasing policies to ensure: - a) that specified targets for intensification and redevelopment are achieved prior to, or concurrent with, new development within designated growth areas; and - b) the orderly progression of development within designated growth areas and the timely provision of the infrastructure and public service facilities required to meet current and projected needs. - 1.1.3.8 A planning authority may identify a settlement area or allow the expansion of a settlement area boundary only at the time of a comprehensive review and only where it has been demonstrated that: - a) sufficient opportunities forto accommodate growth and to satisfy market demand are not available through intensification, redevelopment and designated growth areas to accommodate the projected needs over the identified planning horizon; - b) the infrastructure and public service facilities which are planned or available are suitable for the development over the long term, are financially viable over their life cycle, and protect public health and safety and the natural environment;

-- i. there are no reasonable alternatives which avoid prime agricultural areas; and - ii. there are no reasonable alternatives on lower priority agricultural lands in prime agricultural areas; - d) the new or expanding settlement area is in compliance with the minimum distance separation formulae; and - e) impacts from new or expanding settlement areas on agricultural operations which are adjacent or close to the settlement area are mitigated to the extent feasible.
+- c) in prime agricultural areas: - 1. the lands do not comprise specialty crop areas; - 2. alternative locations have been evaluated, and - i. there are no reasonable alternatives which avoid prime agricultural areas; and - ii. there are no reasonable alternatives on lower priority agricultural lands in prime agricultural areas; - d) the new or expanding settlement area is in compliance with the minimum distance separation formulae; and - e) impacts from new or expanding settlement areas on agricultural operations which are adjacent or close to the settlement area are mitigated to the extent feasible.

+In determining the most appropriate direction for expansions to the boundaries of settlement areas or the identification of a settlement area by a planning authority, a planning authority shall apply the policies of Section 2: Wise Use and Management of Resources and Section 3: Protecting Public Health and Safety.
 In undertaking a comprehensive review, the level of detail of the assessment should correspond with the complexity and scale of the settlement boundary expansion or development proposal.

-- 1.1.3.9 Notwithstanding policy 1.1.3.8, municipalities may permit adjustments of settlement area boundaries outside a comprehensive review provided: - a) there would be no net increase in land within the settlement areas; - b) the adjustment would support the municipality's ability to meet intensification and redevelopment targets established by the municipality; - c) prime agricultural areas are addressed in accordance with 1.1.3.8 (c), (d) and (e); and - d) the settlement area to which lands would be added is appropriately serviced and there is sufficient reserve infrastructure capacity to service the lands.
+- a) there would be no net increase in land within the settlement areas; - b) the adjustment would support the municipality's ability to meet intensification and redevelopment targets established by the municipality; - c) prime agricultural areas are addressed in accordance with 1.1.3.8 (c), (d) and (e); and - d) the settlement area to which lands would be added is appropriately serviced and there is sufficient reserve infrastructure capacity to service the lands.